ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

   - MyCustomInstrument/RSeries7822R.cs
   - MyCustomInstrument/RSeries7822RFactory.cs
   - MyCustomInstrument/HighLevelDriverOperations.cs
-  - MyCustomInstrument/ImportRSeriesCAPI.cs
+  - MyCustomInstrument/RSeries7822RDriverAPI.cs

 ### Driver code

-Driver code `RSeries7822RDriverAPI` is placed under `Imports` directory.
-Driver code contains FPGA bit file, dynamic linked library containing C APIs to interact with deployed bit file.
+These files represent the driver used to control the PXIe-7822R R Series device and are placed under Imports directory.
+The driver consists of a C API (`RSeries7822RDriverAPI.dll`) for interacting with a PXIe-7822R device via a compiled FPGA bit file (`RSeries7822R_ReadWriteDigitalPorts.lvbitx`).

-- RSeries7822R_ReadWriteDigitalPorts_CAPI.dll (C API)
+- RSeries7822RDriverAPI.dll – A DLL exposing the C API used to interact with the deployed FPGA bitfile.
+It is built from the FPGA host API sources located under `Imports/source/APIs/*`
-- RSeries7822R_ReadWriteDigitalPorts_CAPI.h
+- RSeries7822RDriverAPI.h - header file containing method signatures.
-- FPGARSeriesExample.lvbitx (bit file)
+- RSeries7822R_ReadWriteDigitalPorts.lvbitx – The FPGA bitfile deployed to the PXIe-7822R RIO device.
+It contains the digital read/write logic generated from the FPGA source VI (`FPGACode_ReadWriteDigitalPorts.vi`).

 - Source
-  - RSeries Example.lvproj
+  - RSeries7822RDriverAPI.lvproj
   - FPGACode_ReadWriteDigitalPorts.vi (FPGA source VI)
   - Debug C API.vi (VI to debug and test C APIs)
   - Debug LV API.vi (VI to debug and test LV APIs)